 6.7.1 Software overview

 The Vending Machine will have a very clear and modular design, with each piece of hardware and software acting independently from one another.
-The reason for doing so is so, if one module is swapped out for another the whole system need not be redesigned.
+The reason for doing so is so that if one module is swapped out for another, the whole system need not be redesigned.
 This will promote improvement and further development.